-CONSTRUCTION TECHNOLOGY -ELECTRICAL CONSTRUCTION OPTION Associate in Applied Science (90 Credit Hours)
+CONSTRUCTION TECHNOLOGY ELECTRICAL CONSTRUCTION OPTION

 The skills and education needed to make a great salary, work anywhere in the world, or start a business are as close as an AAS in Construction Technology with an Electrical Construction option from OSUIT.
 The Electrical Construction program prepares graduates not only to become electricians, but also for leadership roles.